Prompt-Based Length Controlled Generation with Reinforcement Learning: Appendix

 \subsection{Learning curves of Standard Prompt Extraction}

-We provide the learning curves of two types of standard prompt extractor in Figure~\ref{Fig:curves_mu_1}.
-For GPT-based extractor, the accuracy is 1 only if the generated standard control prompt exactly matches the label.
-For BERT-based extractor, we calculate the accuracy on a case-by-case basis: If the ground truth standard control prompt type is ``none'', the accuracy is always 1; if the ground truth standard control prompt type is ``more than'', we only match the minimum value; if the ground truth standard control prompt type is ``less than'', we only match the maximum value; if the ground truth standard control prompt type is ``equal to'' or ``between'', we match both of minimum and maximum values.
-We always select the larger one between the two predicted values to match the maximum value and smaller one to match the minimum value, although we observe that the predicted minimum value is always less or equal to the maximum value empirically.
-As is shown in Figure~\ref{Fig:curves_std_ext}, both of the standard control prompt extractors converges fast and perform quite good after training with a validation proportion of matching rate stays to about 100\% in later steps.
-Notes than we only fine-tune the pre-trained GPT-small and BERT-small from Huggingface, which indicates the noise introduced by the extractors can generally be neglected in practice.
+We provide the learning curves of two types of SPE in Figure~\ref{Fig:curves_mu_1}.
+For GPT-based extractor, the accuracy is 1 only if the generated SCP exactly matches the label.
+For BERT-based extractor, we calculate the validation accuracy on a case-by-case basis: If the ground truth SCP type is ``none'', the accuracy is always 1; if the ground truth SCP type is ``more than'', we only match the minimum value and check if the minimum value is smaller than maximum value; if the ground truth SCP type is ``less than'', we only match the maximum value and check if the minimum value is smaller than maximum value; if the ground truth SCP type is ``equal to'' or ``between'', we match both of minimum and maximum values.
+As is shown in Figure~\ref{Fig:curves_std_ext}, both of the SPEs converge well with a validation proportion of matching rate close to 100\% in later validation steps.
+Meanwhile, we find the both BERT and GPT-based extractors performs fairly well on out-of-sample augmented prompts, which demonstrates strong generalization ability to new control prompts.
+For BERT-base, the validation curve and accuracy curve of model on out-of-sample augmented prompts converge slower than in-sample augmented prompts with a right-shift, but the accuracy values in later steps can even surpass that of in-sample validation curve.
+Notes than we only fine-tune the pre-trained GPT-small and BERT-base from Huggingface, which indicates the noise introduced by the extractors can generally be neglected in practice with same or larger size models.